bernardhanna/matrix-helper/README.md

 # CONTRIBUTING

-The plugin started life as a test drive for using Carbn fields to create a backend, a nice alternative to ACF https://carbonfields.net/
+The plugin started life as a test drive for using Carbon fields to create a backend, a nice alternative to ACF https://carbonfields.net/

 Create a pull request and add other useful, recommended and common functions.